didip/tollbooth/README.md

 3. Compose your own middleware by using `LimitByKeys()`.

 4. Tollbooth does not require external storage since it uses an algorithm called [Token Bucket](http://en.wikipedia.org/wiki/Token_bucket) [(Go library: ratelimit)](https://github.com/juju/ratelimit).

+# Other Web Frameworks

+Support for other web frameworks are defined under `/thirdparty` directory.